RihTengWu/2021_MSSP/README.md

 Given a downstream user-defined pressure fields, the objective is to find the corresponding geometry of the scatterers that lead to the downstream pressure responses.
 In this study, three scenarios of acoustic scattering experiments are designed:

-**Scenario 1**: Single Frequency - Single Scatterer, where the number of scatterers is one, and the incident wave is generated with one wave frequency.
+**Scenario 1**: Single Frequency - Single Scatterer, where the number of scatterers is one, and the incident wave is generated with one wave frequency, i.e., 5000(Hz).

-**Scenario 2**: Single Frequency - Cluster of Scatterers, where the number of scatterers is four, and the incident wave is generated with one wave frequency.
+**Scenario 2**: Single Frequency - Cluster of Scatterers, where the number of scatterers is four, and the incident wave is generated with one wave frequency, i.e., 5000(Hz).

 **Scenario 3**: Multiple Frequencies - Cluster of Scatterers, where the number of scatterers is four, and the incident wave is allowed to be generated with four wave frequencies, i.e., 200(Hz), 796(Hz), 5000(Hz), 12500(Hz).